 If the structure is just a pile of wood waiting to be picked up by the wind, then for sure you can do a DIY to deal with it.
 However, concrete structures are a different matter altogether.
 Even if they are dilapidated, it is still difficult to do it on your own.

 Buying land may not seem as effortless and directly forward as you might have thought, but if you do it correctly, it can be a financially-sound investment.
+You also have to plan for a place to live and finding housing for short stays in Sydney or other places.
 It is the first step that you must take to build your very own dream house so make sure you do it correctly.